 It is December and many are completing their second semester of the very interesting 2020-2021 school year.
 By now your school has either returned completely face-to-face, remained remote or are currently doing the hybrid model (both remote and face-to-face).
 The one common issue with all three models is that everyone is tired.
 Parents and caregivers, … Continue reading Don’t forget the hugs!

 Addressing race when it enters your therapy room.

 March 13, 2020, will be etched in my memory as the time my family, school, state, and most of the nation's education system was restructured.
 The way we taught and provided services were forever changed and I believe it will never be the same.
-On March 13th were told that we will be out of … Continue reading 5 Positives of Sheltering in Place
+On March 13th we were told that we will be out … Continue reading 5 Positives of Sheltering in Place

 Welcome, 2020!
 January 1st is the perfect time to commit to turning everyday activities into learning opportunities.
 As a speech-language pathologist (SLP) and mother of three, I instinctively can turn just about every moment into learning moments.
 While working with parents I have learned that optimizing learning opportunities is not a natural process for some … Continue reading Happy New Year!

 I love fall and everything about it, well maybe not daylight savings, but other than that I love fall!
 The clothes, the food, the activities, our family traditions, the scents, opening windows, gazing up at full moons.
 Not too cold, not too hot and living in Louisiana low humidity, is just right!
 Oh, I … Continue reading Falling for Fall!

 Part of everyday learning in the kitchen comes from cooking from scratch using real ingredients.
 Unfortunately, with the rise of processed foods and restaurants many children do not know where their food comes from or how it is made.